Joe E. Brown

-Joseph Evans Brown (July 28, 1891 – July 6, 1973) was an American actor and comedian, remembered for his friendly screen persona, comic timing, and enormous elastic-mouth smile.
-He was one of the most popular American comedians in the 1930s and 1940s, with films like A Midsummer Night's Dream (1935), Earthworm Tractors (1936), and Alibi Ike (1935).
-In his later career Brown starred in Some Like It Hot (1959), as Osgood Fielding III, in which he utters the film's famous punchline "Well, nobody's perfect."
+Joseph Evans Brown (July 28, 1891 – July 6, 1973) was an American actor and comedian, remembered for his friendly screen persona, comic timing, and enormous, elastic-mouth smile.
+He was one of the most popular American comedians in the 1930s and 1940s, and enjoyed lengthy careers in both motion pictures and radio.
+Later he became a character actor and comedian, as in Some Like It Hot (1959), in which he utters the film's famous punchline "Well, nobody's perfect."

 Early life

-Brown was born on July 28, 1891, in Holgate, Ohio, near Toledo, into a large family of Welsh descent.
+Brown was born on July 28, 1891 in Holgate, Ohio, near Toledo, into a large family of Welsh descent.
 He spent most of his childhood in Toledo.
 In 1902, at the age of ten, he joined a troupe of circus tumblers known as the Five Marvelous Ashtons, who toured the country on both the circus and vaudeville circuits.
 Later he became a professional baseball player.
 Despite his skill, he declined an opportunity to sign with the New York Yankees to pursue his career as an entertainer.
 After three seasons he returned to the circus, then went into vaudeville and finally starred on Broadway.
 He gradually added comedy to his act, and transformed himself into a comedian.
 He moved to Broadway in the 1920s, first appearing in the musical comedy Jim Jam Jems.

 Film career

-In late 1928, Brown began making films, starting the next year with Warner Bros.
-He quickly became a favorite with child audiences, and shot to stardom after appearing in the first all-color all-talking musical comedy On with the Show (1929).
+In late 1928, Brown began making silent films and early sound films for various companies, but scored his biggest successes with Warner Bros., which offered him a seven-year contract.
+He quickly became a favorite with family audiences, and shot to stardom after appearing in the first all-color, all-talking musical comedy On with the Show (1929).
 He starred in a number of lavish Technicolor musical comedies, including Sally (1929), Hold Everything (1930), Song of the West (1930), and Going Wild (1930).
-By 1931, Brown had become such a star that his name was billed above the title in the films in which he appeared.
+By 1931, Brown's name was billed above the title in the films in which he appeared.

-He appeared in Fireman, Save My Child (1932), a comedy in which he played a member of the St. Louis Cardinals, and in Elmer, the Great (1933) with Patricia Ellis and Claire Dodd and Alibi Ike (1935) with Olivia de Havilland, in both of which he portrayed ballplayers with the Chicago Cubs.
+Some of the Brown screenplays incorporated his fondness for baseball.
+In Fireman, Save My Child (1932), he played a member of the St. Louis Cardinals, and in both Elmer, the Great (1933) with Patricia Ellis and Claire Dodd and Alibi Ike (1935) with Olivia de Havilland, he portrayed ballplayers with the Chicago Cubs.